kavinduravishka/kerastfML/README.md

 ├── main.py
 └── README.md

-Extract kwasir-dataset in to the same folder where"main.py" file exists After doing it the directory tree shold look like the following
+Extract kwasir-dataset in to the same folder where the "main.py" file exists After doing it the directory tree shold look like the following

 .